jevazquezb/Vet_clinic_database/README.md

   - Update all animals' weight to be their weight multiplied by -1.
   - Rollback to the savepoint.
   - Update all animals' weights that are negative to be their weight multiplied by -1.
-  - Commit transaction.
+  - Commit the transaction.
   ![screenshot](./images/transaction4.png)
   ![screenshot](./images/transaction4_1.png)

-  - *New session (changes persist after commit)*:
+  - *New session (changes persist after committing)*:
   ![screenshot](./images/transaction4_2.png)

 - Write queries to answer the following questions: